 Jake has been on the TSRC scene almost as long as Rory and is well versed in all TSRC operations.
-He serves as the Tech Director and Business Manager during the summer months.
+He serves as the Staff Director, Tech Director, and Business Manager during the summer months.
 A graduate of Union College in upstate New York where he majored in classics, Jake has spent the spring in Durango working at Sunnyside Market (an organic butcher shop), learning about meat, fish, and other food fundamentals.
 Albeit a bit accident prone, he has an abiding interest in soccer, film, ancient comedies, and Latin.
 Vivat TSRC!

 Sophie Willson, Creative Director

 Sophie joined the TSRC staff in summer of 2013, assisting with all aspects of operations and logistics.
 Quickly her creative skills were recognized and employed in PowerPoint presentations, social media, 4th of July Parade participation, signage, and much more.
 A graduate of Telluride High School, Sophie now spends most of her time as a Rhode Island School of Design student, majoring in industrial design with a minor in sustainability.
 She brings her honed skills in art and math to the organization, ably assisting in all manner of projects.
 She spent most of her childhood on a farm in the mountains of Washington State where she skied and raised pigs.

 Kole Shugars, Staff

 Kole joined the TSRC staff midway through the summer of 2013 and is excited to return for the summer of 2014.
 Born and raised in Telluride, Kole will be entering his junior year at Telluride High School in the fall as an honor student with a particular knack for mathematics and science.
 Kole has shown an interest in the medical field, but realizes he has a few years to narrow down his career choices.
 With a passion for the outdoors, he usually spends his time off exploring the mountains with friends or practicing some sport that includes a stick, puck, or ball.